interacto/angular-session/experiment.md

 Press on the rectangle, drag it to a location, and release it to end its translation.

 The rectangle to move is the rectangle `rec` defined in the HTML file.

+You have 35 minutes max for this exercise.

 **Question 1** Implement this feature without considering undo/redo.
 Commit locally your code to keep the changes in this history with the message `3 q1` (do not forget to add new files to git, if you created new files).